martinfabian/MFXlist/README.md

 # MFXlist
 This is a script for the Reaper DAW (digital audio workstation), that adds an FX strip to the left of the TCP for quick and easy access.
-The original idea comes from Doppelganger's fxlist (https://forum.cockos.com/showthread.php?t=210987), but this is a native ReaScript re-implementation of the FX strip part of fxlist.
-Just like fxlist, MFXlist packages existing functionality into a better (in my opinion) user interface compared to the existing native implementation; the used screen estate is simply smaller.
-Doppelganger's fxlist is still functional, but is no longer maintained, which is why I wrote MFXlist.
+MFXlist packages existing functionality into a better (in my opinion) user interface compared to the existing native implementation; the used screen estate is simply smaller.

 ![](MFXlist.gif)

-MFXlist consists of roughly 1300 lines of Lua code, and was developed on Windows, and Reaper v6.19/x64.
-It uses the js_ReaScriptAPI extension (https://forum.cockos.com/showthread.php?t=212174), which is apparently available also for Linux and Mac, so the script should work also on those systems, but I have not tried it on either of them.
+MFXlist consists of roughly 1400 lines of Lua code, and was developed on Windows, and Reaper v6.19/x64.
+It uses the js_ReaScriptAPI extension (https://forum.cockos.com/showthread.php?t=212174), which is available also for Linux and Mac, so the script should work also on those systems, but I have not tried it on Linux.

 ## Installation

-Just download the MFXlist.lua file from the GitHub repo https://github.com/martinfabian/MFXlist and place it in Reaper's Scripts folder.

-The easiest way to install js_ReaScriptAPI is through ReaPack (https://reapack.com/).
-Download the ReaPack suitable for your system, put the file in Reaper's UserPlugins folder.
+MFXlist is available from the ReaTeam's repo in ReaPack, so the easiest thing is to install it from there.
+Also js_ReaScriptAPI is easiest installed through ReaPack.
+Download from https://reapack.com/ the ReaPack suitable for your system, put the file in Reaper's UserPlugins folder.
 Start Reaper, pull down the Extensions menu, and open ReaPack.
 There you can search for js_ReaScriptAPI, right-click it and install.
 You will have to restart Reaper.
+Then you can install MFXlist in the same way.

-Once that is set up, open Reaper's action list, click New action..., then Load ReaScript..., you get a file dialog where you can select MFXlist.lua.
+Once that is set up, open Reaper's action list, click New action..., then Load ReaScript..., you get a file dialog where you can select Fabian_MFXlist.lua.
 After loading it, if you do not see it in the action list, type "MFX" in the filter bar and it should come up.
 You start it by double-clicking it, just as any script.

 ## First time